Syllabi, course notes, assignments, exams, and more.

 - Ada and C++ in Education (ACM Tri-Ada Educator's Workshop, 1994)

 - HARC (during my 2016 sabbatical—this was awesome)

 LMU is one of only a handful of universities to run a Google Computer Science Summer Institute Extension program.
 Here are a few resources I made for our offering:

 Keeping sharp working hard with startups and established companies.

 I have a brief Curriculum Vitae and a longer one too.

-Here’s an odd set of programs linked here for no particular reason:
+Speaking of programs, here’s an odd set linked here for no particular reason: